Super-resolving frequency measurement with mode-selective quantum memory: Methods

 \subsection{Experimental setup}

 Our Raman memory setup is shown in Fig.~\ref{fig:setup}(a).
-The storage medium consists of a 75 mm-long cesium (Cs-133) vapor cell with a three-layer $\mu$-metal magnetic shielding.
-We heated the cell to $105\pm1$°C using a quad-twisted cryogenic wire, achieving an effective optical depth of $(4.8\pm0.1)\times10^3$.
-The atoms were initialized to the initial state $\ket{g}$ by an external cavity diode laser (ECDL, Toptica DL100) driving the D1 transition ($6^2\textbf{S}_{1/2}\rightarrow6^2\textbf{P}_{1/2}$).
-An electro-optical modulator (EOM 3, EOSpace 850UL) gated the pump laser, switching it off during the experimental window.
+The storage medium consists of a 75~mm-long caesium (Cs-133) vapour cell with a three-layer $\mu$-metal magnetic shielding.
+We heated the cell to $105\pm1$~°C using a quad-twisted cryogenic wire, achieving an effective optical depth of $(4.8\pm0.1)\times10^3$.
+The atoms were initialised to the initial state $|g\rangle$ by an external cavity diode laser (ECDL, Toptica DL100) driving the D1 transition ($6^2\textbf{S}_{1/2}\rightarrow6^2\textbf{P}_{1/2}$).
+EOM 3 (EOSpace 850UL) gated the pump laser, switching it off during the experimental window.
 We achieved a pumping efficiency of $(99.6\pm0.1)$\%.

 We operated our memory with a detuning $\Delta=2\Delta_\text{hf}$ to suppress four-wave-mixing noise~\cite{Thomas_2019}.
-Both the signal and control fields were derived from a single continuous wave (CW) ECDL laser (Toptica DL Pro) operating at the control frequency (351.7122 THz).
-An arbitrary waveform generator (AWG, Tektronix AWG70001A) drove the electro-optical modulator EOM 1 (Sacher Lasertechnik AM830PF) to carve the CW laser into pulses.
+Both the signal and control fields were derived from a single continuous wave (CW) ECDL laser (Toptica DL Pro) operating at the control frequency (351.7122~THz).
+An arbitrary waveform generator (AWG, Tektronix AWG70001A) drove the EOM 1 (Sacher Lasertechnik AM830PF) to carve the CW laser into pulses.
 The laser was then split using a 90:10 beam splitter, directing 90\% of the optical power to the control field path.
-The remaining 10\% went to EOM 2 (New Focus 4851), which generated a sideband at the signal frequency (351.7030 THz).
-We selected this sideband as the signal field by using a Fabry-P\'erot etalon with a free spectral range (FSR) of 36.8 GHz.
-The signal field was delayed by 430 ns using a long fiber to achieve temporal synchronization with the control pulses, ensuring their temporal overlap for memory storage and retrieval.
+The remaining 10\% went to EOM 2 (New Focus 4851), which generated a sideband at the signal frequency (351.7030~THz).
+We selected this sideband as the signal field by using a Fabry-P\'erot etalon with a free spectral range (FSR) of 36.8~GHz.
+The signal field was delayed by 437~ns using a long fibre to achieve temporal synchronisation with the control pulses, ensuring their temporal overlap for memory storage and retrieval.
 Before entering the memory, the signal field also passed through a Pockels cell to remove residual CW background in the retrieval window.
-The polarization of the signal and control fields was set to orthogonal for memory interaction, allowing their combination using a beam displacer before being focused into the vapor cell.
+The polarisation of the signal and control fields was set to orthogonal for memory interaction, allowing their combination using a BD before being focused into the vapour cell.